Home Compare MBG.DE vs TSLA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MBG.DE: HDAX, TSLA: Nasdaq 100).

-The result is anchored in valuation, but stability also reinforces the same direction.
+Most of the lead runs through valuation, while stability helps make the separation broader.
 Mercedes-Benz Group AG leads by 23 points on the overall comparison score.

 INDUSTRY COMPARISON